houbenmr/B-smooth-finder/README.md

-**WARNING: This code was created with assistance from ChatGPT Sol 5.6.
+**WARNING: The files in this repository were created with assistance from ChatGPT Sol 5.6.
 It is research/prototype software and may contain serious mathematical or implementation mistakes.**

 ## Programs